sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

 ### Jaeger

-Read the [`jaeger` exporter documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/jaegerexporter/README.md) for all options.
+Refer to the [`jaeger` exporter documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/jaegerexporter/README.md) for all options.

 Most Sourcegraph deployment methods still ship with an opt-in Jaeger instance - to set this up, follow the relevant deployment guides, which will also set up the appropriate configuration for you: